DrNavarrio/pnavarre2330/README.md

-- 👋 Hi, I’m Paul Navarre! (npaul.carrd.co)
+- 👋 Hi, I’m Paul Navarre!
-- 👀 I’m interested in video editing, computer programming, sports, working out, and music.
+- 👀 I’m interested in computer programming, sports, working out, and music.
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently learning Python
-- 👨🏻‍💻 In the future I plan to... learn Python
+- 👨🏻‍💻 In the future I plan to... create a full website for my business.
 - 🔭 I’m currently working on ...
-Web Development + studying for AP CSP exam
+Python + studying for my CompTIA A+ Certification
 - 💞️ I’m looking to collaborate on almost anything!
 - ⚡️ Fun fact: I own a local lawn care business, founded entirely by me!
 - 📫 How to reach me: pnavarrebusiness@gmail.com